1x-eng/tomatick/readme.md

 # Tomatick Memento

-Another pomodoro timer, but this one is powered by a sprinkle of cognitive optimization algorithms :brain: :rocket:
+Yet another pomodoro timer (yes, really) – but this one's your accountability buddy with just enough cognitive wizardry to keep perfectionists from disappearing down the rabbit hole of endless optimizations.
+Because sometimes "good enough" today beats "perfect" never. :brain: :rocket:

 ## Core Features

-- **Interactive CLI Interface**: Elegant terminal-based interface with dynamic colors and visual feedback
+- **Interactive CLI Interface**: A terminal interface that doesn't suck, with colors and all that jazz

 - **AI-Powered Task Management**:
-  - Cognitive load analysis
+  - Spots when you're overdoing it
-  - Neural pattern recognition for task optimization
+  - Learns your work patterns
-  - Predictive burnout prevention
+  - Stops you before you burn out
-  - Strategic momentum building
+  - Keeps momentum going
-  - Flow state optimization
+  - Gets you into flow (and keeps you there)

 - **Context-Aware Sessions**:
-  - Smart context collection and management
+  - Tracks what you're actually doing
-  - Task-energy alignment optimization
+  - Matches tasks to when you're actually alert
-  - Progress tracking across sessions
+  - Keeps tabs on progress
-  - Cognitive load distribution analysis
+  - Tells you when you're taking on too much

 - **Intelligent Task Suggestions**:
-  - AI-generated task recommendations
+  - AI suggestions that make sense
-  - Optimized for 25-minute focus sessions
+  - Built for 25-minute chunks
-  - Considers previous performance patterns
+  - Uses your past performance (good and bad)
-  - Maintains strategic momentum
+  - Keeps you moving forward

 - **Deep Performance Analysis**:
-  - Real-time cognitive load monitoring
+  - Tracks mental energy in real-time
-  - Flow state entry/exit optimization
+  - Optimizes your flow state
-  - Energy expenditure tracking
+  - Monitors energy levels
-  - Strategic trajectory computation
+  - Shows actual progress

 - **Sustainable Progress**:
-  - Built-in burnout prevention
+  - Prevents you from burning out
-  - Recovery-progress ratio balancing
+  - Balances work and breaks
-  - Strategic deload timing
+  - Tells you when to slow down
-  - Mental resource regeneration
+  - Helps you recharge properly

 - **Persistent Memory Integration**:
-  - Seamless `mem.ai` integration
+  - Works with `mem.ai` because you'll forget
-  - Markdown-formatted session logs
+  - Clean markdown logs
-  - Comprehensive progress tracking
+  - Tracks everything important
-  - Performance pattern analysis
+  - Finds useful patterns

 ## Getting Started